Insurance Abroad: EHIC & S1 Form Explained 2026

 Personal documents and proofs

-- Passport or national ID (valid at least 6 months beyond the planned end of stay)
+- Passport or national ID valid for at least 6 months beyond your planned end of stay

-- Proof of residence abroad (registration, rental contract, residence permit)
+- Proof of residence abroad (registration certificate, rental contract, residence permit)

-- German statutory health insurance card including EHIC on the back
+- German statutory health insurance card with the EHIC on the back

-- NIE number or equivalent local tax ID (e.g. mandatory in Spain)
+- NIE number or equivalent local tax ID (mandatory in Spain, for example)

 - Proof of employment or pension status for long-term stays